MagicalPowers/burger/README.md

 * Now the question is cheese and accoutrements.
 I suggest "whiz wit" & "american wit".

-* If you normally finish your cheesesteaks early, as a bonus, try adding + "extra meat".
+* If you normally finish your cheesesteaks early, as a bonus, try adding ' + "extra meat"'.

 ### Proof Positive
 This web application is generously hosted for free by Heroku and is accessable to you at: https://mysterious-tor-31025.herokuapp.com/